Now that spring has finally arrived, the outdoor temperature is finally warm enough for Iowa homeowners to need AC.

 But what happens when your heat pump doesn’t seem to cool your home?
 You’ve adjusted the thermostat, hear the heat pump’s fan kick on, and then… nothing but warm or room temperature air flows.

 While frustrating, it’s important to know that your heat pump isn’t necessarily broken.
-In fact, some common and easily fixable situations can be at play.
+Some common and easily fixable situations can be at play.

 To help you get the cool air flowing, we’ll discuss some quick tips on how to get your heat pump to change from heating and cooling below:

-If these tips don’t work, we’ll also review why you may need to fix:
+If these tips don’t work, we’ll also review why you may need to fix them:

 - Malfunctioning thermostat